Permits for vehicles and activities in forests

 You may also apply for an annual forest permit by email:

 Or, you can give your name, address and contact telephone number and Forest Service will contact you to get payment details for your annual permit.

 If you prefer to post a cheque, this should be made payable to DAERA.
 Postal applications must not include cash.
 Return postal applications to Forest Service Headquarters.

-A concessionary rate is available for people 60 years old and above.
+A concessionary rate is available for people 60 years old and above as well as Blue Badge parking permit holders.
 To apply for a concessionary rate send in the following details:

 - your name, address, contact telephone number

 - copies of identification like a driver's licence or medical card that has your name, address and date of birth - once your details have been checked the copy will be securely destroyed

-When a concessionary permit is shown upon entry into a charged forest recreation site it must be with a person aged 60 years or above.
+When a concessionary permit is shown upon entry into a charged forest recreation site it must be with a person who qualifies for the concessionary permit.

 Share a permit

 A permit of the same type and category may be shared between members of one household where two or more vehicles are registered and owned at the same address.
 This is as long as it's used by only one vehicle at a time and the permit is clearly displayed in the vehicle.
 It allows you to visit the following forests as often as you wish:

 - Glenariff Forest Park, County Antrim